GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 - In a Ubuntu desktop environment, you can use the "Terminal" application for the CLI (command line interface).
 Alternatively you can use **Ctrl-Alt-T**
 - If you are in Ubuntu in WSL or connected to the Biocluster, you're already using CLI
+- Review window placement for the workshop
+  - Teams or markdown document split to one side
+  - Ubuntu window
+  - other (slido)

 <br>